Statkraft

 Statkraft AS is a hydropower company, fully owned by the Norwegian state.
-The Statkraft Group is a generator of renewable energy, as well as Norway’s largest and the Nordic region's third largest energy producer.
-Statkraft develops and generates hydropower, wind power, gas power, district heating and solar power, and is also a player in the international energy markets.
-The company has 5300 employees in 21 countries with their headquarters located in Oslo, Norway.
+The Statkraft Group is Europe's largest generator of renewable energy, as well as Norway’s largest and the Nordic region's third largest energy producer.
+Statkraft develops and generates hydropower, wind power, gas power, district heating and solar power.
+It is also a player in the international energy markets.
+The company has 7,000 employees in over 20 countries with their headquarters located in Oslo, Norway.

 History

 The Norwegian state acquired its first ownership rights to a waterfall when they bought Paulenfossen in Southern Norway in 1895.

-In 1921 The Norwegian Water Resources and Energy Directorate (NVE) was created to operate the nation's power plants.
+In 1921, the Norwegian Water Resources and Energy Directorate (NVE) was created to operate the nation's power plants.
 From 1950 to 1960, the state constructed large hydropower plants across the country.

-In 1986 the power plants and central power grid were split off as Statskraftverkene, which was divided again in 1992 into Statkraft and Statnett.
+In 1986, the power plants and central power grid were split off as Statskraftverkene, which was divided again in 1992 into Statkraft and Statnett.
 Statkraft SF was created as a government enterprise.

-Through the 1990s and 2000s Statkraft acquired a number of local power plants in Norway in addition to expanding internationally.
-In 2004 Statkraft was reorganized as a limited company, Statkraft AS, still wholly owned by the state.
+Through the 1990s and 2000s, Statkraft acquired a number of power plants in Norway in addition to expanding internationally.
+In 2004, Statkraft was reorganized as a limited company, Statkraft AS, still wholly owned by the state.